| AS QUICK AS CAN BE based on

 "Who said this?
 You had an email exchange or phone conversation?"

-"Please explain why everyone is so upset with red mesh stockings, miniskirt and red wig," begged the Princess.
+"Please explain why everyone is so upset about red mesh stockings and the miniskirt and red wig," begged the Princess.

 "My wife is well known to the police on several continents," Brown interrupted.
-Grabbing the arms of the chair, he began to mutter softly.
+Grabbing the arms of the chair, he began to rock back and forth.
 Bailey and the Princess kept their heads down.
 Little Sammy Hill took hold of Brown's shoulder, gently kneading it.
 "Come on, general," she said; "I'm sure the truth can't hurt."

 Focusing his powerful eloquence directly on Lee, Brown told his story.
 "It's important you understand the background.
 I can see that.
 For years, my wife had me in a kind of economic prison.
-When I finally worked up the courage to sue for divorce irrespective of the fiscal ramifications, she produced compromising videos taken of me and Koa.
-The 3 of us had it out -- ugly scene.
+When I finally worked up the courage to sue for divorce irrespective of the fiscal ramifications, she produced some compromising videos taken of me and Koa.
+The three of us had it out -- ugly scene.
 Brandy said she was leaving for her birth country -- the Netherlands as you probably know.
 She threatened to return if I pursued the divorce.
 She left behind her the first draft of a musical drama she'd been writing with some especially wonderful pieces in it for Koa and me.
-'But you won't have the chance,' is what she told us; 'nobody but Brandy could finish writing this for you.'
-My wife was vindictive, abandoned the work and returned to Amsterdam," he told them with MS Bailey taking notes, and that was the last he heard of her if they were to believe Bill Brown.
+'But you won't have the chance,' is what she warned us; 'nobody but Brandy could finish writing this for you.'
+My wife was vindictive, abandoned the work and returned to Amsterdam," he told them while Bailey tap-tapped.
+And that was the last he heard of Brandy Alexander if they were to believe Bill Brown.
 In a short time, notice publication and the statute of limitations might have made him a free man.
 Meanwhile, the relationship with Koa Youngblood had soured.
 "Always a substance abuser," he claimed she got out of control.
 "She became obsessed with Brandy's return.
 Dreamed Brandy was in town.
 Would call me at all hours and go on and on about what Brandy would do to me."

-Sammy Hill interrupted, "and my production was --"
+Sammy Hill interrupted, "and so my production was --"

 "Oh, definitely.
-It was uncanny and I could tell immediately where to work in Brandy's material, which scenes would beef up your central message.
-Koa didn't want me to give it to you.
+It was uncanny.
+I could see immediately where to work in Brandy's material, which scenes would beef up your central message.
+Koa didn't want me to give you the suggestions.
 Carol was all for it.
-Of course, she was hoping for Koa's part and was furious when she didn't get it.
-Naturally, when she suggested you should masquerade as Brandy -- well, you can see how it looked."
+Of course, Carol was hoping for Koa's part and was furious when she didn't get it.
+Naturally, if she arranged for Sammy to masquerade as Brandy -- well, you can see how this looks."
 Bill Brown focused evenly on all of them.

-"When she saw you, what did Miss Youngblood do?"
+"When she saw you, what exactly did Miss Youngblood do?"
 Lee asked the Princess.

 "She whipped her hands about herself as though she required protection and dashed into her room.
 She appeared frightened.
 She must have thought Brandy Alexander was back."